danielanteloagra/code-club/code-katas.md

 - C before D or M will subtract 100 from D or M (CD = 400, CM = 900)
 - a symbol representing a smaller number can be put after one representing a bigger one to be summed to that number (ex: XIII, XV, XXII, MC)
 - a valid combinations of symbols representing a smaller number can be put after one representing a bigger one to be summed to that number (ex: XIV, MCD)

+### Code Breaker
+In the code breaker you have a 4 digits secret, and you have to guess what that secret is by providing a 4 digits guess.

+The feedback you get depends on how your guess matches the secret.
+The rules for giving feedback about the matching are:

+- Returns an empty string for no matches
+- Returns a "-" when one number in the guess exists in the secret (Ex: secret 1234 guess 5168)
+- Returns a "+" when one number in the guess exists in the secret in the same exact position  (Ex: secret 1234 guess 6538)
+- Returns a "--" for a 2 number match in the wrong place (Ex: secret 1234 guess 5621)
+- Returns a "+-" for one number match in the wrong place, and one exact match (Ex: secret 1234 guess 1526)
+- Returns a "++--" for two number matches in the wrong place, and two exact matches (Ex: secret 1234 guess 1432)
+- Returns a "+" when one number in the guess exists in the secret in both an exact position and in a wrong place (Ex: secret 1124 guess of 5167)
+- Ignores duplicate numbers in guess that have already been matched in exact position
+  - Returns a "+" for a secret of 1234 and a guess of 1155
+  - Returns a "+" for a secret of 4321 and a guess of 5511
+  - Returns a "+-" for a secret of 1231 and a guess of 5511
+  - Returns a "+-" for a secret of 1231 and a guess of 1155
+- Returns "++++" when code is guessed

 ## Reference Links